Mehvix/notes/hugo/content/docs/cogsci-c100/mindfulness.md

 ## Mortality Rates

 - Experimental study in which patients with mild hypertension were trained in meditation and followed for 19 years
-	- Meditation group showed a 23% decrease in overall mortality, a 30% decrease in rate of cardiovascular mortality and a 49% decrease in the rate of mortality due to cancer compared with controls
+	- Meditation group showed a 23% decrease in overall mortality, a 30% decrease in rate of cardiovascular mortality and a 49% decrease in the rate of mortality due to cancer compared with controls (Schneider, Alexander, Staggers, et al., 2005)
-- 73 residents of homes for elderly were assigned either to daily meditation (transcendental meditation or mindfulness), a relaxation group, or a no-treatment group
+- 73 residents of homes for elderly were assigned either to daily [transcendental meditation](https://en.wikipedia.org/wiki/Transcendental_Meditation) (TM or mindfulness), a relaxation group, or a no-treatment group
 	- After three years, survival rate was 100% for TM, 87% for mindfulness, 65% for relaxation, and 77% for no-treatment group
 		- Only differences between meditation and nonmeditation groups were significant
-- In general, there are more similarities than differences between psychological effects of different types of meditation (Schneider, Alexander, Staggers, et al., 2005) (Alexander, Langer, Newman et al., 1989)
+- In general, there are more similarities than differences between psychological effects of different types of meditation (Alexander, Langer, Newman et al., 1989)

 ## Gene Expression

-> Just one day (8 hours) of intensive practice of mindfulness meditation resulted in significant modulation of expression of proinflammatory genes (Kaliman, Alvarez-Lopez, Cosin-Tomas et al., 2014)
+> Just one day (8 hours) of intensive practice of mindfulness meditation resulted in significant modulation of expression of **proinflammatory genes** (Kaliman, Alvarez-Lopez, Cosin-Tomas et al., 2014)
 > ![](/docs/cogsci-c100/mindfulness/genes.png)